 GTM go-to-market plan

-Creating a Partner GTM Plan
+Executing a Growth Oriented Partner GTM Plan

-You can access a free template I created here.
+You can access a free GTM template I created here.
 Read on below to see how to use it.

 Why A Partner GTM plan?